Endeavour Yacht Corporation

 The Endeavour Yacht Corporation was an American boat builder based in Largo, Florida.
 Founded in 1974 by John Brooks and Rob Valdes, the company specialized in the design and manufacture of fiberglass sailboats.
 The company went out of business in 1986.
+It was bought by Bob Vincent and built sailing Cats and Power Cats from 36' to 48' until his death in 2019.

+There are very active owners' groups for the boats.

 History

 Brooks and Valdes had met while working for Vince Lazzara at Gulfstar Yachts.
 To assist the fledgling company get started in the boat building business, Ted Irwin of Irwin Yachts gave them the molds for the 1970 Irwin 32 in exchange for a small number of shares.
 The molds were modified by Dennis Robbins, who was responsible for Endeavour's production and design work.
 The reworked design was called the Endeavour 32 and about 600 examples were produced, starting in 1975, giving the company an early market success.

 For a second design Brooks and Valdes located an abandoned Ray Creekmore designed 34 ft boat on the Miami River.
 It was also modified by Robbins, by adding 3 ft to the middle of the boat and it became the basis for the 1977 Endeavour 37, which was produced in sloop, cutter and yawl configurations.
 The company sold 476 examples of that design.
 The larger Endeavour 43 followed in 1979.
 These three designs were all optimized for sailing in the waters of the Florida Keys and the Bahama Islands and emphasized shoal drafts over good windward performance.
 Construction was all of fiberglass woven roving and multi-directional chopped strand fiber (MCSF), with polyester resin and plywood for cores.
 Robbins left the company to work for Irwin Yachts and Bob Johnson became the main designer for the next few years.

 Starting in 1980 the emphasis shifted to improving sailing performance along with new construction materials and techniques.
 The 1981 Endeavour 40 was designed for the owner cruising market but also with an eye to establishing sales in the yacht charter market.
 This drove designs that were faster and also more comfortable.